 Setting up An Effective Training Scheme for Our Chest and Shoulders

 There are many ways we can set up our routine so that our chest training doesn't affect our shoulder training and vice versa.

 In our experience, the best way to avoid this kind of detriment is to train both muscles during the same session in an intelligent way.

-Same for the opposite; when we are doing exercises that target the shoulders (such as high pulls or upright pulls, dumbbell rows, or even using a dedicated shoulder press exercise machine) we also work our chest muscles.
+Same for the opposite; when we are doing exercises that target the shoulders (talk about high pulls or upright pulls, dumbbell rows, or even using a dedicated shoulder press exercise machine) we're also pretty much working the chest, indirectly.

 A scheme that I use to this day and reflects the maximum this way of thinking about training, the famous "Push/Pull/Legs".

 By using this type of routine we will be hitting all muscle groups twice a week, which we have already seen will be superior to dedicating one day to each muscle group.